ShahamKidwai/Linux-Server-Configuration/README.md

         `sudo ufw allow 80`

-     Turn on firewall:
+     Turn on the firewall:

         `sudo ufw enable`

-3. Created a grader user
+3. Create a new user account named grader
+    `adduser grader `
+     set a strong password, the password is set to "grader"

-4. Provided the grader user a sudo access
+4. Provide the grader user a sudo access use the command `sudo adduser <username> sudo`

-5. Enforced keypair authentication
+5. Enforce keypair authentication

 6. Generated keypair in local machine